Departments

 The Bailiff Department

-Led by Chief Bailiff Yusef Russell is comprised of a team of law enforcement professionals responsible for the safety and security of the Cleveland Housing Court, its employees and the public that it serves.
+A team of law enforcement professionals responsible for the safety and security of the Cleveland Housing Court, its employees and the public that it serves.
 Court bailiffs are authorized to provide physical enforcement to execute all official court orders, service court documentation, conduct evictions to retrieve properties of landlords, and provide a level of security that ensures a safe environment in which to conduct court business.

 Cleveland Housing Court Leadership Staff

-Personal Bailiff to Judge W. Moná Scott
+Personal Bailiff to Judge Cheryl M. Wiltshire

 Deputy Court Administrator/HR Director